 For this purpose, we are organising the CLAW crisis management event for the third year in a row.
-This time, CLAW will take place at PSNC in Poznan on 6-7 November with a working dinner on 5 November.
-During the first day of the event we will have three parallel workshops on: internal communications, management, and what to focus on during a crisis.
-Furthermore, we will hear from speakers about crisis management in other sectors and learn about crisis exercises held by NRENs throughout Europe.
-The second day of the event will be dedicated to testing and implementing what we will have learned on day one.
+This time, CLAW will take place at PSNC in Poznan on 6-7 November starting with a working dinner on 5 November.
+During the first day of the event we will host three parallel workshops on: internal communications, management, and what to focus on during a crisis.
+Furthermore, we will hear from speakers about crisis management in different sectors and learn about crisis exercises held by NRENs throughout Europe.
+The second day of the event will be dedicated to testing and implementing what we will learned on day one.

 The goal of CLAW 2019 is to enhance the crisis management skills of people from NOC, marcomms, CSIRT, ISM, services and higher NREN management.
-One of the main benefits of CLAW is that representatives from different communities gather together to share their ideas, concerns and solutions, so please join CLAW and bring some colleagues with you.
+One of the main benefits of CLAW is that representatives from different communities gather together to share their ideas, concerns and solutions, so please join CLAW and bring some colleagues along with you.

 Working on CLAW crisis exercise